ibm-cloud-docs/vmwaresolutions/vmonic/notifications.md

 ## Filtering notifications

-By default, all notifications are displayed.
+By default, all unread notifications are displayed.
 You can filter the notifications by status, severity, and type.
-To filter the notifications, click the drop-down lists at the top of the page and select the check boxes only for the items that you want to be displayed.
+To filter the notifications, select the check boxes only for the items that you want to display in the **Status**, **Severity**, or **Type** drop-down lists.

 ## Related links